-After completing all connections, reinstall the plastic AC cover and/or top cover if Rear and Top Cover Kit is ordered.
+After completing all connections, reinstall the top cover if the Rear and Top Cover Kit is ordered.

-- 1. Install the plastic and transparent AC rear cover on the power rack with two screws. - 2.
-Place the plastic and transparent top cover on the top of the Distribution Unit.
-Make sure that the to cover and Distribution Unit are matched well. - 3.
-If the Extended Cover Kit is ordered, you have to install all assemblies in order: - support assembly - rear cover assembly - AC input cover assembly
+- 1. Place the top cover on the top of the Distribution Unit.
+Make sure that the to cover and Distribution Unit are matched well. - 2.
+Install the front panel of Distribution Unit so that the top cover is fixed and unremovable. - 3.
+If the Extended Rear and Top Cover Kit is ordered, reinstall the AC input cover on the back of the unit.